How it All Began...

 What is your relationship like with the birthmother?

 It’s absolutely great.
 We text once in a while and we are friends on Facebook to stay in touch with each other.

 What were the biggest challenges of the adoption process?

 Waiting.
-There were ups and downs with the possible other matches that fell through.
+There were ups and downs with the possible other connections that fell through.
 That part was emotional.
 And the anticipation of his arrival was consuming.
-I think the thought of the birthmother changing her mind before she signed over her rights was also in the back of my mind until it was done.
+I think the thought of the birthmother changing her mind before she signed the final papers was also in the back of my mind until it was done.